rh-mobb/documentation/docs/rosa/aws-efs-csi-operator-sts/README.md

     > Note if you receive the error `An error occurred (FileSystemInUse)` wait a few minutes and try again.

-1. Attach the Policies to the Role
+1. Detach the Policies to the Role

     ```bash
     aws iam detach-role-policy \